Pedrodiger/Pedrodiger-Studio-Game-Engine/README.md

 - Import everything under the src folder as source files.
 - Copy the res folder into your Java IDE's folder for your project.
 - Build and run

-##Additional Credits##
-- Etay Meiri, for http://ogldev.atspace.co.uk/ which inspired the base code for this repository.
-- Everyone who's created or contributed to issues and pull requests, which make the project better!